-BPP Pro Bono Centre
+About BPP Pro Bono Centre

-Philosophy and goals
+Our philosophy and goals

-- We strive to enhance access to justice by promoting and facilitating the provision of pro bono legal services by law students and lawyers.
+- We strive to enhance access to justice by promoting and facilitating the provision of pro bono legal services by law students and lawyers

 - Employment Law Telephone Advice Line (ELTAL)

-- Legal Translation
+- Legal Translation Service (LTS)

 You can find a full list of opportunities available at your BPP University study centre here.